-- The Stages of the Path to Enlightenment (Lamrim), based on the commentary Joyful Path of Good Fortune
+1. The Stages of the Path to Enlightenment, Joyful Path of Good Fortune

-- Training the Mind (Lojong), based on the commentaries Universal Compassion and Eight Steps to Happiness
+2. Training the Mind, Universal Compassion & Eight Steps to Happiness

-- Guide to the Bodhisattva’s Way of Life (advice from Shantideva), based on the commentary Meaningful to Behold
+4. Guide to the Bodhisattva’s Way of Life, Meaningful to Behold

-- Types of Mind (Lorig), based on the commentary How to Understand the Mind
+5. Types of Mind, How to Understand the Mind